eleinadani/eleinadani.github.io/teaching.md

 At VU Amsterdam, I regularly offer Bachelor and Master thesis projects.
 In addition, I offer literature studies ([XM_0131](https://studiegids.vu.nl/en/Master/2024-2025/computer-science-joint-degree/XM_0131#/)) and research projects ([XM_405088](https://studiegids.vu.nl/EN/courses/2024-2025/XM_405088#/), [XM_0129](https://studiegids.vu.nl/EN/courses/2024-2025/XM_0129#/) or [XM_0130](https://studiegids.vu.nl/en/Master/2024-2025/computer-science-joint-degree/XM_0130#/)) for highly-motivated students.
 At TU/e, I normally supervise M.Sc. thesis projects (but no B.Sc.)

-An updated list of the topics and research projects I am offering [can be found here](projects).
+*An updated list of the topics and research projects I am offering [can be found here](projects)*.
 If you are enrolled at VU Amsterdam or TU/e and are interested in doing a research project under my supervision, feel free to reach out.

 ---